-COST is a multi-stakeholder sector-specific initiative, currently with 15 participating nations.
-Launched in 2012, 'COST grew out of the lessons learnt from a three-year pilot programme which tested the viability of a new transparency and accountability process in eight countries.
-COST promotes transparency by disclosing data from public infrastructure investment.'
-The COST initiative is gradually extending its footprint and now has four categories of activity:
+Cost is a multi-stakeholder sector-specific initiative, currently with 15 participating nations.
+Launched in 2012, 'Cost grew out of the lessons learnt from a three-year pilot programme which tested the viability of a new transparency and accountability process in eight countries.
+Cost promotes transparency by disclosing data from public infrastructure investment.'
+You can contact them here.

+The CoST initiative is gradually extending its footprint and now has four categories of activity:

 - 1. Disclosure of information (from relevant state procurement agencies, e.g. road, health).
 This consists of 40 data points of information over the lifecycle of the programme.
 It starts on a voluntary basis for nations, then sets up formal disclosure requirement.
 Guatemala has recently done this. - 2.
-Each COST project works via 'Multi-stakeholder working' comprising representatives of government, the private sector and civil society. - 3.
-Assurance is the 3rd COST can organise independent assurance of one or more national projects.
-COST prefers that government do this role, e.g. through audit, but in general public trust is low, so this is not useful.
-COST may therefore select a small sample of projects to monitor.
-For example, there are some 5000 projects within the COST project in Guatemala). - 4.
-COST achieves its impact by strengthening Social accountability.
+Each CoST project works via 'Multi-stakeholder working' comprising representatives of government, the private sector and civil society. - 3.
+Assurance is the 3rd CoST can organise independent assurance of one or more national projects.
+CoST prefers that government do this role, e.g. through audit, but in general public trust is low, so this is not useful.
+CoST may therefore select a small sample of projects to monitor.
+For example, there are some 5000 projects within the CoST project in Guatemala). - 4.
+CoST achieves its impact by strengthening Social accountability.
 This often means working with existing institutions.
-For example, in Honduras there are hundreds of citizen monitoring groups at municipal level and COST has been training them.
+For example, in Honduras there are hundreds of citizen monitoring groups at municipal level and CoST has been training them.